Pope condemns Brussels attackers, arms makers at Holy Thursday rite

 "Each one of you, each in your religious language, let's pray to the Lord so that this brotherhood is contagious in the world," he said.

-He brought chocolate Easter eggs, soccer balls, and donations for the centre.
+He brought chocolate Easter eggs, soccer balls, and donations for the center.

 The pope presides at two services on Good Friday, including a candlelight Via Crucis (Way of the Cross) procession around Rome's Colosseum.